dotenvx/dotenvx.github.io/blog/_posts/2025-12-11-rotate-npm-tokens-with-dotenvx-ops.md

 - *Employee left who knew the old token?* Rotate it - all your operations still work.
 - *NPM token should be rotated every N days for compliance?* Put it on a schedule - all your operations still work.

 This has worked really well for us.
 If it sounds useful, you can use it too.
-Sign up for <a href="https://dotenvx.com/vlt">Dotenvx Vlt Ops</a>.
+Sign up for <a href="https://dotenvx.com/vlt">Dotenvx VLT ⛨</a>.

 > P.S.
 If you're running this at enterprise scale with compliance requirements, scheduled rotation, or broader CI/CD concerns, please <a href="mailto:scott@dotenvx.com">get in touch</a>.
 We'd like to help.